Missing Persons Tips

 If you suspect the person was abducted from their home or car INSIST ON FINGER PRINTING THE HOUSE or car.
 They may try to tell you that since you and or others have been in the house that finger printing would be a waste of time.
 INSIST that they do it, or immediately find and pay a private detective with police connections to do it for you.

-Keep up with the police - Ask the police what their plans are and how you can help?
+Ask the police what their plans are and how you can help?
 Do your best to keep this relationship healthy, and effective.
-Be helpful but do not be a hindrance.
+Be helpful and consistent, but do not be a hindrance.
 You are likely to be in this together for a prolonged period of time, and you may need their help further if remains are discovered.
 This is a tough relationship to manage, but you can find the right balance of keeping informed and passing info to them that can really benefit the case.

 You may find yourself in a position where you have to go against the wishes of Law Enforcement, particularly with handling the media.
 You will likely have family members with differing opinions on how to proceed.
 You have to decide if it's the right step.
 Has it been far too long with little movement on the investigation?
 You might decide to do interviews or share new info to get exposure going and hopefully elicit new tips.